Fastest Memory Cards For The Canon T7i / 800D

 Canon T7i Memory Card Stats & Performance

 The Canon T7i has a buffer size of about 500MB.
-This allows you to fire off about 29 RAW shots before filling the buffer.
+This allows you to fire off about 29 RAW shots before the buffer fills.
 Once the buffer is full, it will take a full 6 seconds to clear it.
 This is with the Sandisk Extreme Pro cards.

-With a slower memory card, you won’t be able to get as many shots on the buffer before filling it.
-This is because as you are burst shooting, the camera will simultaneously write to the memory card.
-A slow card will mean you will fill the buff much quicker because it’s not offloading the data as fast.
+With a slower memory card, you won’t be able to capture as many shots in the buffer before it fills.
+This is because, as you are burst shooting, the camera will simultaneously write to the memory card.
+A slow card means you will fill the buffer much more quickly because it’s not offloading data as fast.

-JPEG files are much smaller in size and you’ll be able to shoot a considerable amount more before filling the buffer.
-A lot of cameras can shoot JPEG endlessly without filling the buffer so I no longer test JPEG bursting in this latest generation of Canon cameras.
+JPEG files are much smaller, so you’ll be able to shoot a considerable amount more before filling the buffer.
+Many cameras can shoot JPEG endlessly without filling the buffer, so I no longer test JPEG burst shooting in this latest generation of Canon cameras.

 Canon T7i Frequently Asked Questions

 While Micro SD cards work fine, I personally don’t like them for my cameras.
 They are too small and easy to misplace.
-I’ve also had problems with the micro SD to SD adapter losing connection while shooting giving me errors.
+I’ve also had problems with the micro SD-to-SD adapter losing connection while shooting, which gives me errors.

 What Cards Work Best For Video?